felipeccastro/html-component/README.md

 - `this.render()`: invokes the component's template and replace the component's content as the result.
 It uses the component's mustache template by default.
 Also fixes boolean attributes in mustache (see Caveats below).
 - `this.props`: gets all attributes of the element as a hash, with some basic "guess" type conversion for numbers and booleans.
-- `this.set({props})`: updates all attributes of the hash and automatically triggers a re-render.
+- `this.update({props})`: updates all attributes of the hash and automatically triggers a re-render.
 Being able to re-render components means there's a lot less need of manual DOM manipulation.
 - `this.on(event, selector, handler)`: attaches events using event delegation, so you can re-render the content of the component without losing the events.
 - `this.emit(event, data)`: notify a parent component with a native Custom Event, optionally passing custom data.
 The parents can listen to this event with the same `this.on()` method.
 - `this.beforeEach(event, handler)` and `this.afterEach(event, handler)`: a handler to run before / after all events attached with `this.on()`.